helmetjs/helmet/README.md

-Express / Connect middleware that implement various security headers.
+Express / Connect middleware that implement various security headers. [with sane defaults where applicable]

 ## Included Middleware